jonathanrfisher1/card-connectors-guide/Discovery.md

-A connector is registered with the Mobile Flows Server by adding a discovery URL.
+A connector is registered with Mobile Flows Server by adding a discovery URL.
 This URL might point to the connector itself, or it might point to static web content (for example, Amazon S3).

-Discovery tells the Mobile Flows Server where to submit object requests, etc.
+Discovery tells Mobile Flows Server where to submit object requests, etc.

 The content behind the discovery is JSON and its `Content-Type` should be set to `application/json`.